 Each committee shall make periodic reports to the President in writing or verbally.
-No committee or individual shall represent the Corporation in advocacy or in opposition to any issue without the specific authorization of the Board of Directors and/or the President.
+No committee or individual shall represent the Association in advocacy or in opposition to any issue without the specific authorization of the Board and/or the President.

-ARTICLE X - ORDER OF BUSINESS FOR MEETINGS

-Section 1.

-When appropriate, at meetings of the Corporation, the order of business shall be as follows:
+ARTICLE